comparativechrono/100KGP_enrichment/README.md

 Contributions to this project are welcome!
 Please fork the repository, make your changes, and submit a pull request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENCE file for details.